raspberrypilearning/raspberry-pi-command/en/step_4.md

 --- /task ---

 --- task ---
-You can also use the number 1 for bold / bright text.
+You can also use the number `1` for bold/bright text.

 ```bash
 echo -e "\e[1;33mHello \e[35mWorld"
 ```

-For some colours the brighter version is a different colour so orange becomes yellow.
+For some colours, the brighter version is a different colour; for example, orange becomes yellow.

 --- /task ---

 --- task ---

-If you want to use regular text after bold or another effect then you can use the code '0'.
+If you want to use regular text after bold or another effect, then you can use the code `0`.

 What is the difference between the output of these two commands?